Communications Regarding the

 Events & Meetings

 All College events, meetings, and gatherings will be cancelled and or postponed to avoid the gathering of groups of more than 10 people.
-This includes our annual A Taste of Río event, which has been postponed from April 17, 2020 to September 25, 2020, our Volunteer Income Tax Assistance (VITA) Clinics, and remaining Community Education Forums, to name a few.
+This includes our annual A Taste of Río event, our Volunteer Income Tax Assistance (VITA) Clinics, and remaining Community Education Forums, to name a few.

 Given the current situation, all hiring committees are frozen until further notice.